Mojofliper/gearup-ro-rentals/docs/IMPLEMENTATION_ROADMAP.md

 ## 🎯 Project Overview

-This roadmap outlines the complete development plan for finishing the GearUp platform, with a focus on completing the payment system using Stripe and implementing all missing features.
+This roadmap outlines the development plan for finishing the GearUp platform, with a focus on completing the payment system using Stripe and implementing all missing features.

 ---

 ## 📊 Current Status Summary

-### ✅ **Completed (85% of Core Features)**
+### Core Features
 - User authentication and profile management
 - Gear listing and browsing system
 - Booking creation and management